albertodebortoli/Stateful/README.md

 let stateMachine = StateMachine(initialState: StateType.idle.rawValue, callbackQueue: dispatchQueue)
 ```

-- create transitions and add them to the state machine (the state machine will automatically recognize the new states)
+- create transitions and add them to the state machine (the state machine will automatically recognize the new statuses)

 ```swift
 let t1 = Transition(with: EventType.start.rawValue,